Crusader Castles : Kerak Castle in Jordan

-Its amazing to me that this castle and small town have been predominantly Christian since the crusades, even with the country's majority Muslim religion.
-This is something that I did not realize, that although Jordan is ruled by the Islamic Laws, they allow Christians to practice their religion within the country as long as they don't try and proselytize.
+After World War I, Kerak was ruled by the British until the Emirate of Transjordan was established in 1921.
+It's amazing that this castle and small town have been predominantly Christian since the crusades, even with the country's majority Muslim religion.
+This is something I did not realize, although Jordan is ruled by the Islamic Laws, they allow Christians to practice their religion within the country as long as they don't try and proselytize.

 I also learned that wearing a hijab in Jordan is more of a cultural norm, even Christians wear a hijab.
 I have compared it to women - how when we wear our hair straight we are seen as well groomed, if it is frizzy we are looked at unkempt or too lazy to do our own hair.

-If you stand at Kerak's highest point, you can see what a great position it has, it is set on a hill with steep ramparts that I think would even make Jack and Jill sweat.
+If you stand at Kerak's highest point, you can see what a strategic position it has, it is set on a hill with steep ramparts that I think would even make Jack and Jill sweat.
 No wonder it took Saladin 3 years before he was finally able to overthrow the crusaders who defended this castle for so long.

 Traveler Tip: Kerak castle is also a great stopping point on your way down to Petra & Wadi Rum.